abh250/Health_Insurance_Fraud/README.md

 In an Outlook article it was stated as “India is a huge market for insurance but the industry is bleeding losses due to fraud.
 Insurance fraud leads to around Rs 40,000 crore every year and makes up for 8.5 per cent of the revenue that the industry generates”

 Being such a necessity, Health Insurance Firms are still facing losses due to these frauds which cause firms to increase the premiums and lower the profits for the customer which will lead to create tension in the industry.
-In this particular case study, fraud claims lead to loss of (‘’  Abhishek total fraud amount dalna h”)
+In this particular case study, fraud claims lead to loss of 450 Billion.
 which was (itne)% of the total revenue made by the firm that year.

 Now let’s understand what these frauds are: